PHorg Logo

 1915

-Joint advertisement for the Palace Hotel on Market Street and the Fairmont Hotel on Nob Hill
+Joint advertisement for The Palace Hotel on Market Street and the Fairmont Hotel on Nob Hill

-(which was then operated under lease by the Palace Hotel Company) for visitors
+(which was then operated under lease by The Palace Hotel Company) for visitors

 to San Francisco for the 1915 Panama-Pacific International Exposition.